-I. Amter: The Soviet Air Force J. T. Murphy: The British Labor Party Conference A. Ker: The French Iron Works Committee and its War Aims The Release of Marty, a Great Victory for the C.P. oi France K. Novakovitsch: The Elections in Jugoslavia M. Cachin: The Trial of the Belgian Communists
+1. Amter: The Soviet Air Force J. T. Murphy: The British Labor Party Conference A. Ker: The French Iron Works Committee and its War Aims The Release of Marty, a Oreat Victory for the C.P. of France K. Novakovitsch: The Elections in Jugoslavia M. Cachin: The Trial of the Belgian Communists national The Fascist Trade Unions and the Italian Proletariat Edo Fimmen on the Necessity of the Defensive Struggle against

-Fascism.
+Fascism